 We will be staying the night at the Jury’s Inn Nottingham

 Day 10 – Saturday April 13th

 Today Geek Nation Tours has arranged yet another once in a lifetime wargaming experience.
 The Perry Twins, as they are affectionately known, have a long history in the wargaming world.
 They have created miniatures for Wargames Foundry and Games Workshop and were instrumental in creating the hobby we love today.
 Sometime ago the twins started their own wargaming company – and many of you will be able to pick up your pre-ordered Perry Miniatures minis today… But that is just the half of it.
 The Perry Twins, have graciously invited us into their homes.
-You will get to go into their homes to see how they game.
+You will get to go into their homes to see their armour collections and their private gaming rooms!
 All the while the Perrys will talk to you about the old days, recount their beginnings and show you their historical miniature line, miniature collections and get a first-hand experience on what two of the nicest people in the industry game on.

 After we leave the twins, we will continue our exploration of wargaming companies and head off to lunch at Mantic Games.
 The King Kahuna of Mantic Games will be at hand to say hello and possibility roll some dice with us.
 Ronnie is a long-standing friend of Geek Nation Tours and his kindness and enthusiasm is legendary.
 You can tell he loves to move toy soldiers across a table and he radiates a kind of infectious excitement about miniature wargames that brings that joy to others.
 He loves miniature wargame fans and Mantic is sure to launch us into some awesome fun.